How To Prove Desertion As A Ground For Divorce In Singapore

 Does Desertion Impact Division Of Assets During Divorce?

 Desertion as a ground for Divorce does not directly impact the division of assets.
-The Court considers various factors in dividing the assets, including financial contributions and the welfare of any children when determining asset division.
+The Court considers various factors, including financial contributions and the welfare of any children, in determining asset division.

 How Long Does It Take To Complete A Divorce By Desertion In Singapore?